DevExpress-Examples/use-recaptcha-with-devexpress/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to use Google reCaptcha with DevExpress Editors
+# How to use Google reCAPTCHA with DevExpress Editors

-This example demonstrates how to use [reCaptcha API](https://www.google.com/recaptcha/about/) to validate user input.
+This example demonstrates how to use [reCAPTCHA API](https://www.google.com/recaptcha/about/) to validate user input.

 ![Sample](./Sample.png)